ashishvinodkumar/Algorithms/README.md

 ### Cheatsheet:
-Here is a cheatsheet providing all the formulas and their performance characteristics: https://algs4.cs.princeton.edu/cheatsheet/
+Here is a cheatsheet providing all the algorithms and their performance characteristics: https://algs4.cs.princeton.edu/cheatsheet/